Use our interactive Activity Map below to see what's on offer in the area and beyond!

 The Maize Maze is the only one of its kind in Northern Ireland.
 A massive 6 acre field of 8 feet tall Maize.
 Can you find your way through?
 Each year the Maize Maze will have a different theme.

 The library is located by the Kilkeel Fire station and has a great array of classes and activities from young to old.
 Call in and get the latest book, audio-books, listen to talks or use the computers to learn more about your genealogy.
+There are various other libraries in Warrenpoint, Newcastle and Newry which has a great array of books and historical sources.
+If you want to go further afield, the Linen Hall Library in Belfast is certainly worth a visit.

 One of Ireland's last outdoor seawater pools~ stunning views of the Mourne Mountains on the coast of Newcastle Co Down.
 This family favourite was build in 1933 and has been training the locals to swim with confidence in seawater, unique tourist attraction